 What do we cover in “Fly Without Fear”?
 Our debilitating fears are both rational and irrational, or psychological.
 That is, there are rational concerns that need to be addressed, but there are also psychological problems, such as phobias, that come into play.
-The course is designed to address both rational and psychological aspects.
+Our courses address both the rational and psychological aspects of aviophobia.

 All this is designed to give you full trust in the technical side of flying, which relates to the rational side of the brain.
 That’s all vital, but it’s only one half of the problem.